 - Visit a nonprofit credit counselor.
 Credit counselors can often pull your scores for free and go over the details with you.
 To find one, check with the National Foundation for Credit Counseling.

 So don't get hung up on one particular score or even the exact number, advises Susan Henson, a credit scoring expert at Experian.
 Instead, pay attention to what range you fall in.
-Most websites or card issuers will offer some context behind the score in addition to the number.
+Most websites and card issuers will offer some context behind the score in addition to the number.

 The context will typically include information about where you stand and whether your score is poor, fair, good, very good or exceptional.
 You will also likely find information about why your score is what it is.
-(See also: What Are the FICO Scoring Ranges?)
+For more information, see "What Are the FICO Scoring Ranges?".

 "A score range can help you anticipate, in broad terms, how a lender will view your credit standing and what types of credit products you are likely to be approved for," says Henson.

-Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer, or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
+Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 All information, including rates and fees, are accurate as of the date of publication.